 - Copper toxicity causes pale gums, jaundice, lethargy and death in 3-5 days.

-- Photosensitive animals develop crusty lesions on less well-covered parts of the body, like to ears, face and nose.
+- Photosensitive animals develop crusty lesions on less well-covered parts of the body, such as on the ear flaps, face and nose.

 - Immediately remove animals from the source of toxicity.